What is my Personal Savings Allowance?

 PAYE employees

-If you work as a PAYE employee, where your tax is deducted from your pay every month, you should inform HMRC of your savings interest where it exceeds your personal savings allowance for that tax year.
-The extra tax owing can be deducted from your wages in the following tax year, as your tax code will change to cover the extra tax.
+If you're employed, where tax is deducted under PAYE from your pay every month, you should inform HMRC of your savings interest where it exceeds your personal savings allowance in a tax year.
+The extra tax owing can be deducted from your wages in the following tax year, as your tax code will change to cover the extra tax due.
 This is only possible if the amount of tax you owe is below £3,000.

 Self-assessment tax return

-You may want or need to file a self-assessment tax return, in which case, you should report your savings interest on your return.
-You’ll pay the extra tax on your annual bill.
-If you work for yourself, it’s important to keep records of your savings interest, because if you don’t report it correctly, you could face penalties and interest payments.
+Once you've reported your savings interest on your return, you’ll pay the extra tax as part of your annual tax bill.
+It’s important to keep records of your savings interest, because if you don’t report it correctly, you could face penalties and interest payments.